virtualcitySYSTEMS/map-ui/plugins/@vcmap-show-case/toolbox-example/README.md

 This is a show-case plugin demonstrating the concept of [TOOLBOX](../../../documentation/TOOLBOX.md) including:

-- SingleToolboxComponent
+- ToolboxComponent<ToolboxType.SINGLE>
-- SelectToolboxComponent
+- ToolboxComponent<ToolboxType.SELECT>
-- GroupToolboxComponent
+- ToolboxComponent<ToolboxType.GROUP>
   and
 - Toolbox changing via toolbox names